 Lansing and the greater Mid-Michigan area sit at the intersection of state government, university life, and a community-minded population -- a combination that has produced one of the state's most stable and enduring tennis scenes, built on long-running private clubs, a nationally competitive college program, and decades of community tennis leadership.
 As Michigan's state capital, Lansing draws a professionally active workforce with strong athletic participation, while neighboring East Lansing -- home to Michigan State University -- adds a university community whose influence extends well beyond campus courts.
-MSU's Spartans field NCAA Division I men's and women's tennis programs in the Big Ten Conference, and the MSU Tennis Center on Mt.
-Hope Road -- a USTA participating club -- hosts home matches during the spring season.
-East Lansing is also the hometown of Todd Martin, the former ATP World No. 4, 1994 Australian Open and 1999 US Open finalist, and now CEO of the International Tennis Hall of Fame, who won his MHSAA #1 singles state championship at East Lansing High School in 1987.
+In April 2026, MSU's Spartans men's tennis team, under head coach Harry Jadun, captured the 2026 Big Ten regular-season championship -- the program's first Big Ten title since 1967, nearly 59 years earlier -- one of the most significant wins in MSU tennis history.
+East Lansing is also the hometown of Todd Martin, the former ATP World No. 4 and two-time Grand Slam finalist, who won his MHSAA Class A #1 singles state championship at East Lansing High School in 1987.

 The region's primary tennis hubs are Court One Athletic Clubs, with an East location in Okemos and a North location on Lake Lansing Road in Lansing, together offering 8 indoor cushioned-asphalt courts and a junior development program with a long record of producing collegiate and professional players.
 Founded in 1971 under managing partner Rick Ferman -- a former USTA Vice President and WMTA District President -- Court One was recognized as the 1991 USTA National Member Organization of the Year.
 The Michigan Athletic Club (MAC) Lansing on Hannah Blvd rounds out the private-club side with 13 tennis courts (10 indoor, 3 outdoor) and adult and junior programming year-round.
 All three -- plus the MSU Tennis Center and the Country Club of Lansing (a golf-first private club with 2 tennis courts) -- are USTA participating clubs within the Western Michigan Tennis Association (WMTA) District of USTA Midwest, which coordinates adult league and junior tournament play across the Lansing area.